rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - *dismissible-notifications - potential component*

 ### Validation
-These notifications are contextual to inline elements on the page.
+Form validation responses provide unexpected instructions to the user on blocking problems that must be resolved before moving on.
-They help to clarify an issue and/or notify users of a potential problem that may require their attention.
+It is critical that they accurately inform and help to clarify an issue that will require their attention.

+- User Priority: High / blocking - requires resolution
+- Unexpected Response
+- User Interaction is required
+- Instructions for an element MUST be meaningful

 #### Examples of validation messages
 - the user enters alphabetic characters into a quantity field that only accepts numbers;